charlesreid1-docker/pod-charlesreid1/docs/Running.md

 It may take a few seconds to bring the pod down, and that will be your total amount of downtime.

-If you make a thousand dollars a second and can't afford your site to be down for even a few seconds of downtime, hire me and I'll tell you how to do it with ***ZERO*** downtime.

 <a name="Backups"></a>
 ## Restoring Docker Pod from Backups